As you might have experienced before, Day One at your new employer will include plenty of reading dense text and signing your name.

-Remember that they’re no less important.
+Remember that these new job forms are critical.
 They could determine the size and delivery of your paycheck, for example.

-You might be wondering why you need to be prepared for your new-hire paperwork.
-Although a human resources (HR) representative is likely to walk you through these on your first day, it can be helpful to study them in advance.
+Although a human resources (HR) representative is likely to walk you through this new job paperwork on your first day, it can be helpful to study them in advance.
 As a result, you’ll complete them correctly and efficiently.

 There’s also a practical benefit.
-This list of five forms will also highlight what to bring with you into the office, such as forms of identification.
+This list of five new job forms will also highlight what to bring with you into the office, such as forms of identification.

 You’ll complete the first of three pages of I-9 documents by filling in personal information, such as your citizenship status.
 Your employer’s HR representative will complete the second page after reviewing your forms of identification.

 The I-9 form calls for you to present one or two forms of ID.
 Typical forms you can provide include: